Kif11/cc-gallery/README.md

 CCG_ASSETS_URL_PREFIX="/assets"
 ```

-## Nginx config
+---

-It usually a good idea to use application proxy such as `nginx` to be able to have multiple application on a single server.
+## Nginx Configuration

-For hosting this gallery add config bellow to your `nging` site configuration usually located at `/etc/nginx/sites-available/`.
+Using a reverse proxy like `nginx` is a good idea if you're running multiple applications on the same server.
+Add the following configuration to your Nginx site config (usually located in `/etc/nginx/sites-available/`):

 ```nginx
 server {
     ...

     location /gallery/ {
         proxy_pass http://localhost:8080;
         proxy_http_version 1.1;